msantos/procket/README.md

 ## REQUIREMENTS

-procket should work with any version of Erlang after R14A but using the latest Erlang release is advisable.
+procket works with any version of Erlang after R14A.

 ## CHANGES